2-Day Edinburgh Itinerary

 Berthed at Ocean Terminal is the Royal Yacht Britannia, which served the Queen and the Royal Family for over 44 years.
 It's now one of the most famous vessels in the world.
 This could be a good idea for the second day in Edinburgh followed by Holyrood Palace and Calton Hill.
 Note that it'll probably take three hours to visit the Royal Yacht since the port is a little far away from the city center.

-If you’re staying in Edinburgh for over two days, the best idea is to book one of the city’s popular half or full-day tours:
+If you’re staying in Edinburgh for over two days, the best idea is to book one of the popular half or full-day trips leaving from the city: